cuicheng11165/CEH/attack.md

 9. Fraggle 		UDP
 10. APT	(Advanced,Persistent,Threat)
 11. Sybil attack	an attacker works with multiple forged identities to create a strong illusion of traffic congestion, effecting communication between neighboring nodes and networks
+12.  forbidden attack is a type of man-in-the-middle attack using hijacked HTTPS sessions.
+It seeks to exploit reusing the cryptographic nonce used during the TLS handshake
+13. Compression Ratio Info-Leak Made Easy (CRIME) is a client-side attacker that looks to exploit the vulnerabilities present in the data compression features of protocols such as SSL/TLS, SPDY, and HTTPS
+14. RST hijacking
+15. DNS Amplification

 DOS & DDOS
 1. Volumetric Attack